nickmccally/fool/README.md

 - Make sure you have an empty MySQL database and user with permissions to said database
 - Run WP installer or create your own `wordpress/wp-config.php`
-- Activate plugins from WordPress Administration panel --Advanced Custom Fields
+- Activate plugins from WordPress Administration panel -Advanced Custom Fields
---Custom Post Type UI
+  -Custom Post Type UI
---Font Awesome
+  -Font Awesome
---Ticker Symbol
+  -Ticker Symbol
---WP Custom Post Type With Pagination
+  -WP Custom Post Type With Pagination